dashcommunity/blog/pages/articles/_template.md

 </iframe>
 ```

-They may not render in the markdown itself, but they should when the `.md` file is converted back to html through the Gatsby templating engine.
+They may not render in the markdown itself, but they should when the `.md` file is converted back to a `.html` file through the Gatsby templating engine.

 # References